 Knocking through kitchen and dining room cost

 One way to really open up the space in a home is to remove the load bearing wall between a kitchen and dining room.
 This means you can entertain your guests whilst cooking for them, or feel part of family conversations whilst cooking a meal.
 You can even rearrange your kitchen to take advantage of the space, adding a kitchen island or breakfast bar.

 Knocking through the kitchen and dining room wall costs more than some other projects due to the extra risk of pipework, plumbing and electrics that will need to be rerouted.
 On average, removing the wall between a kitchen and dining room costs £1,500.

 Do I need planning permission to remove a load bearing wall?

-Once the work is complete it’s highly recommended you apply for a completion certificate from the building control body.
-This will make it easier to sell the property and will give you piece of mind that all work has been properly certified.
-A completion certificate costs around £250-£450.
+Once the work is complete, it’s highly recommended you apply for a completion certificate from the building control body.
+This will make it easier to sell the property and will give you peace of mind that all work has been properly certified.
+A completion certificate costs around £250 - £450.